Accessibility Policy & Multi-Year Accessibility Plan

-FWTA is committed to providing its clients with publicly available emergency information in an accessible way upon request.
-We will also provide employees with disabilities with individualized emergency response information when necessary.
+FWTA is committed to providing its clients and the public with publicly available emergency information in an accessible way upon request.
+We will also provide employees with disabilities with individualized emergency response information when necessary, as described below.

-FWTA will provide training to employees, volunteers and other staff members on Ontario’s accessibility laws and on the Human Rights Code (the “Code“) as it relates to people with disabilities.
+FWTA provides training to its employees, volunteers and other staff members on Ontario’s accessibility laws and on the Code as it relates to people with disabilities.
 Training will be provided in a way that best suits the duties of employees and other staff members.

 Information and communications

-FWTA will take the following steps to make sure all publicly available information is made accessible upon request by January 1, 2016:
+FWTA is taking the following steps to make sure all publicly available information, including public safety information, is made accessible upon request:

-- FWTA will provide clients and members of the public with information in an accessible format upon request.
+- FWTA will provide clients and members of the public with information in an accessible format or with communication supports upon request.

 - FWTA will respond to such requests as soon as practicable.

 - At a cost that is no more than the regular cost charged to other persons.